Access control is available only in the Azure Databricks Premium Plan.

 |Create, clone, import, export items||x|

-All notebooks in a folder inherit all permissions settings of that folder.
+All notebooks and experiments in a folder inherit all permissions settings of that folder.
 For example, a user that has Run permission on a folder has Run permission on all notebooks in that folder.

 Go to the Admin Console.